IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 - Ensure you turn on Warnings as Errors (TreatWarningsAsErrors) ❌✔
 - Ensure that you turn on code analysis (EnableNETAnalyzers) ❌✔
 - Ensure that you turn on CodeAnalysisTreatWarningsAsErrors ❌✔
+- Ensure that you turn on EnforceCodeStyleInBuild ❌✔
 - Set `LangVersion` and the `TargetFramework` to the latest released versions available (preview versions optional) ❌✔
 - Turn on Nullability (`Nullable`) ❌✔
 - **All of the above should be unit tested.**